Research and Projects

 All political science majors complete an original thesis, which they present and defend during their senior year.

-In their senior year, students apply these skills to a more extensive and professional senior thesis, with individual mentoring provided by a professor whose expertise aligns with their chosen topic.
+In their senior year, students apply these skills to a more extensive and professional senior thesis, with individual mentoring provided by a faculty member whose expertise aligns with their chosen topic.
 These experiences provide students with valuable professional skills that serve them well after graduation.

 Recent thesis topics include: